How Each State Is Managing Schools During the Pandemic

-Several months into the academic year, many school districts across the country are scrapping their original plans for the academic year amid the pandemic, aimed to keep as many schools as possible open.
-Though indoor gatherings and rather than in-person instruction are largely blamed for the third — and worst — COVID-19 wave, many education officials are shutting down school buildings as a precaution.
+Though indoor gatherings rather than in-person instruction are largely blamed for the third — and so far worst — COVID-19 wave, many education officials are shutting down schools for in-person instruction as a precaution.

 24/7 Wall St. reviewed guidelines released by state governors and health and education departments as well as news articles to create a current list of school restrictions and re-closures in every state.